liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ### Performance effects of using Microsoft Defender as the primary AMSI solution

 By default, [Microsoft Defender Antivirus](https://support.microsoft.com/windows/stay-protected-with-windows-security-2ae0363d-0ada-c064-8b56-6a39afb6a963) (MDAV), an AMSI-capable solution, is automatically enabled and installed on endpoints and devices that are running Windows 10, Windows Server 2016, and later.
-If you haven't installed an antivirus/anti-malware application, SharePoint Server AMSI integration will work with MDAV.
+If you haven't installed an antivirus/anti-malware application, SharePoint Server AMSI integration works with MDAV.
 If you install and enable another antivirus/anti-malware application, MDAV will automatically turn off.
 If you uninstall the other app, MDAV will automatically turn back on, and the SharePoint Server integration will work with MDAV.

 The benefits of using MDAV on SharePoint Server include: